Umicore - Transparency notification by The Goldman Sachs Group, Inc.

 - Denominator: 246,400,000

-- Reason for notification: Acquisition or disposal of voting securities or voting rights
+- Reason for notification: Acquisition or disposal of voting securities or voting rights; Acquisition or disposal of financial instruments that are treated as voting securities

 The chain of control has been described at the end of the notification and can be found here.